 VCA Hospital, Loomis Basin

 Vista Veterinary Specialists, Sacramento

 Yolo Hospice Pet Loss Support Group, Davis

 The Association for Pet Loss and Bereavement Chat Room

 Helping families in the following areas:

-Dr. Diane proudly serves families in the greater Sacramento area including, but not limited to, the following towns: Fair Oaks, Orangevale, Roseville, Sacramento, Folsom, West Sacramento, Cameron Park, Placerville, Rocklin, Loomis, and Carmicheal.
+Our veterinarians proudly serve families in the greater Sacramento area including, but not limited to, the following towns: Fair Oaks, Orangevale, Roseville, Sacramento, Folsom, West Sacramento, Cameron Park, Placerville, Rocklin, Loomis, and Carmicheal.
 A travel fee of $30-$60 may be assessed based on distance travelled by veterinarian.
 Pease inquire to learn more.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.

 Most pet insurance companies cover Lap of Love services.
 Please have any paperwork ready for the veterinarian to complete so that you can submit it for reimbursement.